cbcrc/radiocanadafonts/fontbakery/fontbakery-report.md

 redundant and serve only to increase the font&#x27;s file size.</pre>

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
- - uni0313.short
- - caron.cap
- - four.lf
+ - uni20A6.BRACKET.100
- - seven.lf
+ - dollar.BRACKET.100
- - eight.lf
+ - uni0326.alt
- - nine.lf
+ - circumflex.cap
  - ring.cap
- - uni20A6.BRACKET.100
+ - hungarumlaut.cap
  - uni030C.alt
+ - zero.lf
+ - caron.cap
- - circumflex.cap
+ - ring_acute.cap
  - And 14 more.

 Use -F or --full-lists to disable shortening of long lists.